 Science in the nursery and reception classes (Knowledge and Understanding) is planned and delivered as a cross-curricular topic in line with the early learning goals.

-In KS1 and KS2, science is mainly planned and taught in accordance with the National Curriculum, making links to topic themes where appropriate.
-Part of each National Curriculum unit is taught on a termly basis, progressing each term.
+In KS1 and KS2, science is mainly planned and taught in accordance with the new national curriculum, making links to topic themes where appropriate.
+Assertive mentoring plays a key role in the organisation of science teaching.
+Part of each national curriculum unit is taught on a termly basis, progressing each term.
 This ensures our children have a secure understanding of each unit by the end of each academic year.

 We recognise that differentiation involves adjusting teaching to meet the learning needs of individual children.
 Differentiation should be taken into account when planning work, it is not possible to match every task to the ability of every child but there are certain strategies that can be adopted to ensure that most children are working at the right level.
 Differentiation Techniques

+- Differentiation by outcome

-- differentiation by outcome; - differentiation by task;
+- Differentiation by task.

-• differentiation by teacher input.
+- Differentiation by teacher input.